JPvRiel/docker-rsyslog/README.md

 ### Non-printable characters

-rsyslog has a safe default of escaping non-printable characters, which, unfortunatly includes tab characters.
+rsyslog has a safe default of escaping non-printable characters, which, unfortunately includes tab characters.
 Some products expect and use tab characters to delimit fields, so while rsyslog escapes tabs as `#11` by default, I decided to change this behaviour and allow tabs.
 Set the env var `rsyslog_global_parser_escapeControlCharacterTab="on"` to revert to default behaviour of espacing tabs.

 ### Complexity with golang confd templates, rainerscript, and syslog templates

 While the approach taken attempted to expose/simply running an rsyslog container by just setting a couple of environment variables, a lot of underlying complexity (and maintainer burden) occurs because:

 - Confd and golang text templates dynamically change the rsyslog configuration files, so configuration errors reported by rsyslogd are hard to track back (hence the `-E` option for the container to see the expanded rsyslog configuration result with line numbers)
 - rsyslog rainerscript syntax for assinging values to variables does not appear to support boolean true or false types, nor does it support a null type.
   - As a result, trying to populate JSON template output with such types requires literal strings be manually crafted and explicitly output as such without using native built-in json output templating, otherwise, rsyslogd will quote the JSON values as "true", "false" or "null" (which is not intended).
-  - This makes creating the desired JSON templates a verbose excercise of hand picking various elements with such types.
+  - This makes creating the desired JSON templates a verbose exercise of hand picking various elements with such types.
 Instead, coercing types downstream (e.g. via logstash or elasticsearch index templates) might be a simpler solution that allows for simpler rsyslog templates.

 Newer versions of rsyslog does support some env var handling.
 Note: